 When the Electronic Speed Control is set, you can increase speed by pushing up and holding the RESUME ACCEL lever.
-If the lever is continually held in the RESUME ACCEL position, the set speed will continue to increase in 5 mph (10 km/h) increments until the lever is released.
-Release the lever when the desired speed is reached and the new set speed will be established.
+If the lever is continually held in the RESUME ACCEL position, the set speed will continue to increase until the lever is released, then the new set speed will be established.